AnotherPillow/skyblock-extras/README.md

 - More search options on member card - in the member info popup, add a button to search for threads.
 - Unpin lawsuit - unpin the trademark battle post from the home page.
 - Remove share buttons - removes the share buttons from the footer.
+- Copy message BBCode Button - adds a button next to the reply button that will copy the message's content (excluding hidden parts or quoted parts in it).

 ## Themes